The Story of Ruth continues

 - Please use hand sanitiser when you arrive and before you leave

-- Ensure your name is recorded – Please scan the Check in TAS QR code or sign the attendance sheet.
+- Everyone over 16 years of age is now required check in whenever they enter the building – Please scan the Check in TAS QR code or sign the attendance sheet.

 Thank you for your assistance.